our research

 coupled with our imaging focus on microstructural components, our group looks to understand the mechanical implications of component content and alignment, as informed by imaging.

-with improved visualisations into tissue-device interactions from non-invasive imaging, we look to use this insight to design better devices as well as monitor their integration. similarly, this can be applied to tissue engineered graft integration.
+with improved visualisations into tissue-device interactions from non-invasive imaging, we look to use this insight to design better devices as well as monitor their integration.

 explore our vacancies